fredmaiaarantes/work-break-app/README.md

 - Once a request is approved or declined, send the notification to the requester.

 This is a [Meteor.js](https://meteor.com/) project that uses MongoDB, TailwindCSS, and Flowbite.
 The live demo is deployed to [Meteor Cloud](https://meteor.com/cloud).
 Check it out at [workbreakapp.meteorapp.com](https://workbreakapp.meteorapp.com).
+You can sign in with the email 'fred@meteor.com' and password: 'abc123'.

 It also includes: